 Judith Trim, also known as Judy (1943-2001) was a British potter born in Cambridge UK.

-She studies art at the Bath Academy of Art, Corsham, and taught for some time after that.
+She studied art at the Bath Academy of Art, Corsham, and taught for some time after that.
 During that period of time, she focused on teaching rather than developing her own pottery.
 However, in her 30’s she began to concentrate in a more focused way on her own artwork.

 At this time, she moved increasingly towards making pieces out of earthenware clay using the coil pottery technique.